Will you be using the full range of Free, Freemium and Paid tools available to review and improve your SEO and content marketing effectiveness?

-Although google say we shouldn’t be "link building", it still stands that Links are one of the greatest Ranking Factors today.
-Granted, methods of link building in the past have been incredibly manipulative, however in my eyes the likes of writing content on other sites is only beneficial to all involved.
+Although google says we shouldn’t be "link building", it still stands that links are one of the greatest Ranking Factors today.
+Granted, methods of link building in the past have been incredibly manipulative, however, in my eyes, the likes of writing content on other sites is only beneficial to all involved.
 Provided the content is strong enough, one gets some lovely new content for their site, the other gets to raise awareness of their site or become a bit more of an authority on a subject matter.

 If you’re keen to delve into a little more information, have a look at our previous review of backlink analysis software tools.

 Link Miner is the perfect tool for the Broken Link Building tactic.
 It’s fast and very easy to use and understand.
 If you want to find a little more about broken link building check out the Broken Link Building Bible.